Cell 2-Representations and Categorification at Prime Roots of Unity: p -dg 2 -representations

 In the case $p=3$, after passing to $\cD$, the only remaining $2$-morphisms of indecomposables (up to degree shifts) are

 The path category of $\cD\C(\star,\star)$ is hence fully described by

 Here, the morphisms $r,l,t$ are of degree two, and $s$ is of degree three. \end{example}

-Note that $\cD\cC(\ti,\tj)$ is not necessarily triangulated as cone objects may not exist.
+Observe that $\cD\cC(\ti,\tj)$ is no longer a $p$-dg category.
+Note further that $\cD\cC(\ti,\tj)$ is not necessarily triangulated as cone objects may not exist.
 To remedy this, recalling the definition of the stable $2$-category $\cSt\overline{\cC}$ associated to $\cC$ from Section \ref{stable2cat}, we can obtain derived representations in an alternative way: We first complete a $p$-dg $2$-representation of $\cC$ to one of $\overline{\cC}$ and then apply the above constructions, giving a $2$-representation of $\cSt\overline{\cC}$.

 \begin{proposition} Let $\cC$ be a locally finite $2$-category and $\bfM$ an additive $p$-dg $2$-representation over $\cC$.
 Then $\bfM$ extends to an additive $p$-dg $2$-representation $\overline{\bfM}$ over $\overline{\cC}$.
 This way, we obtain a $2$-faithful $p$-dg $2$-functor